I know this feeling. The first time I understood "heartache" was literally, like a twisted coronary muscle, it radiates a numbness through the body.

-Lying on the examination table, my belly covered with cold, transparent jelly, a sensor gliding over the swelling, crossing over the bulge, then returning back, frowning at the face of technology.
+Lying on the examination table, my belly covered with cold, transparent jelly, a sensor gliding over the swelling, crossing the bulge, then returning back, frowning at the face of technology.

 Another pregnancy loss.
 I knew, before the doctor was called, I knew what he called "fetal demise."